blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 - power can also be supplied using one of the data wires

 # Wiring Distribution
-- Demarc: where ISP wire enters the building
+## Demarc: where ISP wire enters the building
+- Demarc Extension, extends the demarc

-- MDF: Main distribution frame
+## MDF: Main distribution frame
-- IDF: Intermediate distribution frames
+## IDF: Intermediate distribution frames
+- Can be connected via UTP cable (100 or 50 twisted pair sets)
+- Punch Down Block allows to have multiple UTP cables on one side and individual workstation patch pannels on the other.
+Key stone jacks in patch pannels, collor coded T568B
-- VCC: Virtal Cross Connects VCCs are networking cables that connect IDFs together vertically
+## VCC: Virtal Cross Connects VCCs are networking cables that connect IDFs together vertically
-- HCC: Horizontal Cross Connects VCCs are networking cables that connect IDFs together horizontally
+## HCC: Horizontal Cross Connects VCCs are networking cables that connect IDFs together horizontally